Matthew Boldy Game Preview: Wild vs. Rangers

 Rep your team with officially licensed NHL gear!
 Head to Fanatics to find jerseys, shirts, and much more.

+- Boldy has a goal in one of his five games playedthis season, but has yet to post a multi-goal effort.

-- He had a goal in 23 of 81 games last season, with multiple goals in six of them.
+- Boldy has a point in all five games this season, with multiple points in one of them.

-- Boldy had an assist in 27 of 81 games last season, with multiple assists in five of them.
+- Boldy has posted an assist in a game four times this season in five games played, including multiple assists once.

-- The implied probability is 62.5% that he goes over his points prop total based on the odds.
+- The implied probability is 60.6% that Boldy hits the over on his points over/under based on the odds.

-- The implied probability of Boldy going over his assist prop bet, based on the odds, is 42.6%.
+- Boldy has an implied probability of 39.2% of going over his assist prop bet, based on the odds.

 Sign up for Underdog fantasy today.